 Photo by @escapecampervans

-• Locations: Chicago, Denver, Las Vegas, Los Angeles, New York City, Orlando, Phoenix, Portland, Salt Lake City, San Francisco, Seattle, Vancouver
+• Pick-up Locations: Chicago, Denver, Las Vegas, Los Angeles, New York City, Orlando, Phoenix, Portland, Salt Lake City, San Francisco, Seattle, Vancouver

 • Price range: $60–$215 per night